jhollinger/occams-record/README.md

 ## Raw SQL queries

-If you have a complicated query to run, you may drop down to hand-written SQL while still taking advantage of eager loading and variable escaping.
-(Note the slightly different syntax for binding variables.)
+If you have a complicated query to run, you may drop down to hand-written SQL while still taking advantage of eager loading and variable escaping (not possible in ActiveRecord).
+Note the slightly different syntax for binding variables.

 NOTE this feature is quite new and might have some bugs.
 Issues and Pull Requests welcome.